-Some learners may be able to receive a training subsidy from the Queensland Government to undertake this qualification which is delivered by an RTO who is approved as a Skills Assure supplier (SAS).
-For more information on training subsidies and eligibility criteria please visit https://desbt.qld.gov.au/training/providers/funded/userchoice.
+If you are a current Queensland School Student, you may be eligible to undertake a VETiS qualification funded by the VET investment budget and delivered by an RTO who is approved as a Skills Assure supplier (SAS).
+For more information about eligibility and funding, visit https://desbt.qld.qov.au/training/providers/funded/vetis and download the fact sheet.